 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection:

 a.
-Type of Application: Request for Temporary Variance of Minimum Flow Requirement.
+Application Type: Request for Temporary Variance of Minimum Flow Requirement.

 d.
 Applicant: Alabama Power Company.